-- the design of storage facilities for garbage and recycling; - selection of containers for garbage and recycling; and planning of access for both topants and collection - planning of access for both tenants and collection service providers.
+- the design of storage facilities for garbage and recycling: - selection of containers for garbage and recycling; and - planning of access for both tenants and collection service providers.

 These guidelines help commercial property owners by giving general advice for meeting City regulations and suggesting goals for effective garbage and recycling programs.
 This information is provided as a resource and should be used with, not in place of, all applicable building codes, City standards and other relevant legislation.